 8. Nominations, for Committee officers and members, shall be made in writing to the Executive Secretary at least ten days before the Annual General Meeting.

 9. The names of those nominated to the Committee will be announced at the Annual General Meeting.
 In the event of more nominations than there are positions on the Committee, there will be an election during the Annual General Meeting.

 10. Committee members shall be appointed for a period of four years.

 11. The Committee shall meet at least twice a year, once during the Annual General Meeting.
 The Committee may co-opt members to fill vacant offices or places on Committee until the next Annual General Meeting.
 Co-opted members must be nominated for membership of the Committee at the next Annual General Meeting in full accordance with the procedure outlined in clause 8 above.

 12. The Executive Secretary and the Treasurer shall submit their reports to the Annual General Meeting.

 13. Four members of the Committee, including one officer, shall constitute a quorum on the Committee.
-In the absence of the Directors, a person elected by those present shall take the Chair.
+In the absence of the Director, a person elected by those present shall take the Chair.

 14. Ten members shall constitute a quorum at the Annual General Meeting.
 In the absence of the Director, those present will elect a Chairperson.
 The Director (or Chairperson for the meeting) shall vote only in the event of a tie.